Creative Writing: Editing And Publication 1 CRWRT5038

 - Available to Erasmus Students: No

-■ Understand the process of book reviewing, the literary magazine, the role of the agent, the publishing contract, models of publishing including PoD and the Web.
+■ Provide students with an understanding of the process of book reviewing, the literary magazine, the role of the agent, the publishing contract, and models of publishing including PoD and the Web;

-■ study copyright, publishing and the culture of reception and identify the transmission of texts through print, performance, recording and the new media.
+■ Enable students to study copyright, publishing and the culture of reception, and identify the transmission of texts through print, performance, recording and the new media;

-■ meet, hear and interrogate professional writers/publishers/agents/translators/festival organizers and various other who work in the book industry
+■ Enable students to meet, hear and interrogate professional writers/publishers/agents/translators/festival organizers and various others who work in the book industry.

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

 ■ Explain the mechanisms (historical and contemporary) of literary textual transmission and other forms of transmission;